These rules are required to be upheld by all QFA Inc Breeders

-- It is not recommended that kittens be sold to commercial cat wholesalers, or retail pet dealers and may NOT be auctioned, given as a prize or donation for a contest of any kind, or be advertised as a giveaway.
+- Kittens must not be sold to commercial cat wholesalers, or retail pet dealers and may NOT be auctioned, given as a prize or donation for a contest of any kind, or be advertised as a giveaway.

 - A breeder shall not misrepresent the characteristics of the breed, nor falsely advertise or mislead any person regarding the pedigree or performance of any kitten on the show bench or as a pet.

-- Breeders shall keep records of names and addresses of all purchasers.
+- Breeders shall keep records of names addresses and contact information of all purchasers.

 - It is the breeder's responsibility to desex all stock no longer required or unsuitable for Breeding.
-Desexed former breeding stock may be found homes.
-Creating overcrowding within the cattery should be avoided.
+Desexed former breeding stock may be found homes as creating overcrowding within the cattery should be avoided.

-- All ex-breeding stock must be microchipped prior to sale or re-homing.
+- All former breeding stock must be microchipped prior to re-homing.